haleyclancyinyart/Haley_Clancy_Inyart/README.md

 ## Overview

 Haley Clancy Inyart holds an MFA in Drawing from the University of Arkansas and a BFA in Drawing from Southern Illinois University Edwardsville.
 Her work has been included in numerous group, juried, and invitational exhibitions across the United States.
-Recent solo exhibitions include:

-- 211 South Gallery in Bentonville, AR
-- Wild Arts Collective in New Paltz, NY
-- Dayman Art Gallery in Owensboro, KY
+Recent solo exhibitions include: 211 South Gallery in Bentonville, AR,Wild Arts Collective in New Paltz, NY & Dayman Art Gallery in Owensboro, KY.

 ## Sections